 All of these happen without the knowledge of the end-user.
 This allows for a seamless, consistent user experience.

 3. The Impact of Truly Offline Data

 What happens when you are truly offline?
 How can you ensure you still have high availability with your data?

 Offline mobility is an essential part of your security.
 When talking to vendors, make sure they can offer security solutions unique to offline data.
 These should include proof of delivery, field operations or services and continued maintenance.

 RFgen has a history of flexible online and offline solutions that ensures no transaction is lost and every transaction is protected.
-The “High Availability” offering allows users to keep collecting data, even when disconnected from their ERP, such as for routine maintenance or during network outages.
+The “Continuous Availability” offering allows users to keep collecting data, even when disconnected from their ERP, such as for routine maintenance or during network outages.

 RFgen does all this and more, making it the most secure mobile barcoding solution on the market.
 In fact, we recently helped a global leader in the manufacturing of cement and concrete for the construction industry upgrade.
 Key to this arrangement was a robust cloud-based security environment that protects against cyberattacks and other threats.